HuveD/micro_roo_manager/opt-prompt/code-orchestrator-config.md

   Rely SOLELY on the request description AND the mandatory, specific specification document path provided.
 Do NOT read other files for initial subtask planning.

 # Core Directives
+  - **Review User Feedback:** If user feedback is provided, actively review and consider it.
+  - **Handover on Scope Exceeded:** If user feedback or requests exceed the current role's scope, handover the task to an appropriate mode.
   - **Mandatory Specification Document Check:**
       - **First step:** Check request `## CONTEXT` for a valid specification document path (within `docs/specifications/...`).
       - **If MISSING/invalid:**